 - Tap into the earth's natural geo-energy

 The terms "geothermal" and "ground source heat pump" are nearly interchangeable in casual conversation-but they shouldn't be, since they're not the same.
 Geothermal energy comes right from the ground-think hot springs, geysers, and volcanic areas--while ground source heat pumps use the relatively steady temperature of the Earth (as compared to the air) to heat and cool buildings.
-These heat pumps use as little as half as much electricity as traditional systems, and generally last between 25 and 50 years; while they are more expensive to install than other systems, you can expect the system to pay for itself in energy savings in less than 10 years.
+Ground source heat pumps are a way to reduce electricity use for heating and cooling, so that it's easier to go 100% renewable.
+These heat pumps use as little as a quarter to a half as much electricity as traditional systems, and generally last between 25 and 50 years; you can expect the system to pay for itself in energy savings in less than 10 years.